-The NR60 has a "Return to Factory Defaults" command.
-When this command is issued over the network, the three settings that affect network addressing, IP address, Network Subnet Mask, and Default Gateway, are not changed.
+When a "Return to Factory Defaults" command is issued over the network to the device the IP address, Network Subnet Mask, and Default Gateway settings are stored in nonvolatile memory.
+The IP Address used on the next power up depends on the state of the IP Address Switches, so the above IP address may not be used.

-If you do not know the IP address used by the NR60, you can set the IP Address Switches to a value of 999 and apply power to the NR60.
-The NR60 always used the default network addressing parameters listed above when the IP Address Switches to 999.
 See IP Address Switches found on page 12 for more information.